Last reviewed: 15/06/25

 7) CCTV is in use throughout the event for the purposes of safety, security and prosecution of offenders.

-the Organisersis unable to accept any liability for personal or property damages, losses (including surrendered items) or injuries sustained at this event – other than caused as a result of our negligence.
+1) The Organisers are unable to accept any liability for personal or property damages, losses (including surrendered items) or injuries sustained at this event – other than caused as a result of our negligence.

 2) Ticket holders may not bring bags larger than A4 in size.